The Suit (2003 film): Plot summary

-Three youngster living in a small coastal town at the Black Sea spend their time roving about.
-Some day they discover a black pinstriped Gucci suit in the window of a fashion shop in the big city, where they have to go by ferry.
-They plan to obtain this specific suit in order to appear as successful and confident adults once they wear it.
-After a couple of efforts, they manage to acquire the suit and agree to take turns wearing it.
+Three young men living in a small coastal town on the Black Sea spend their time wandering around aimlessly.
+One day, they discover a black, pinstriped Gucci suit displayed in a shop window in the big city, accessible only by ferry.
+They become fixated on acquiring the suit, seeing it as a symbol of success and confidence that could transform them into respected adults.
+After a series of attempts, they manage to obtain the suit and decide to take turns wearing it, each hoping it will improve their lives.